w3c/WebPlatformWG/WorkMode.md

 See [W3C Mailing List and Archive Info](//www.w3.org/Mail/) and [W3C Guidelines for Email Attachment Formats](//www.w3.org/2002/03/email_attachment_formats.html) for more information.

-<span style="color:#ff0000">**Web Platform' members appreciate and encourage frank technical discussions on our mail lists but all discussions must be done in a respectful manner.
+<span style="color:#ff0000">**Group members appreciate and encourage frank technical discussions on its mail lists but all discussions must be done in a respectful manner.
 Please note this respect requirement is codified in the Process Document via the following participation criteria "[Social competence in one's role](//www.w3.org/2015/Process-20150901/#ParticipationCriteria)".
 Additionally, see [Code of Ethics and Professional Conduct](//www.w3.org/Consortium/cepc/) and if you did not attend *Kindergarten*, we expect our list participants to adhere to the basic principles in [All I Really Need To Know I Learned In Kindergarten](http://www.peace.ca/kindergarten.htm).**</span>

 We also expect our mail list participants to adhere to the following email etiquette: